 Turing’s vetting process consists of four steps:

-Once you complete the steps, the AI Matching Engine will help you finalize your profile, and then it will start presenting your profile to leading U.S. companies for the most suitable remote developer opportunities.
+Once you complete the steps, the AI Matching Engine will help you finalize your profile, and then it will start presenting your profile to leading U.S. companies for the most suitable remote talent opportunities.

 Will Turing allow me to retake a test if I fail?